-Chapter 6 - Stage 6 - Award Process begins once the state entity is ready to publicly announce the results of the evaluation process.
-Once the results of the evaluation process have been published, suppliers may review procurement documents.
+Once the results of the evaluation process have been published, suppliers may review procurement documents as further discussed in Section I.6.
 In the event a material error is identified that impacts the results of the procurement process, suppliers must report such error to SPD in accordance with the protest process identified in this stage.
 Some of the following steps may overlap; however, the material for the Award Stage has been organized as outlined in Table 6.2:

-Table 6.2 Stage 6 Award Process - Major Steps Step 1 State publishes results of evaluation process Step 2 State and supplier finalize contract award Step 3 Supplier reviews published results Step 4 Supplier participates in protest process (as applic- able)
+Table 6.2 Stage 6 Award Process - Major Steps Step 1 State publishes results of evaluation process (either NOIA or NOA as applicable) Step 2 Procurement Records Become Available Step 3 3 Supplier reviews published results Step 4 Supplier participates in protest process (as applic- able) Step 5 For contracts of \$100,000 or more, State Entity executes contract and posts NOA